-The optical interface is mounted in a housing that is located on the bottom of the 7SJ63.
-See Figure 2-18.
+The optical interface is mounted in a housing that is located on the bottom of the 7SJ62.
+See Figure 2-15.

-A front view of the optical interface housing is shown in Figure 2-19.
+A front view of the optical interface housing is shown in Figure 2-16.
 The optical ports are located at the bottom of the housing panel.
 The transmitters and receivers are marked.
 A table is provided to indicate the channels that are configured.
-For example, Figure 2-19 illustrates a case in which channels B and C are configured.
+For example, Figure 2-16 illustrates a case in which channels B and C are configured.
+For the 7SJ62 the channels D and E are not available.